-Upon receipt of the complaint, an acknowledgement letter will be sent to the complainant.
+Upon receipt of the complaint, an acknowledgement letter will be sent to the complainant within 3 - 5 working days

 CEO may decide another officer may handle the complaint.

 A timeframe for dealing with a complaint will depend on assessment of the following factors by the CEO.